home-assistant/home-assistant.io/source/_components/remember_the_milk.markdown

 ha_release: 0.57
 ---

 The `Remember The Milk` (RTM) component allows you to create tasks in [remember_the_milk](https://www.rememberthemilk.com) from Home Assistant.
-You can use this if you want Home Assistant to send you a task that you should not forget, e.g. water the plants.
+You can use this if you want Home Assistant to send you a task that you should not forget, e.g., water the plants.
 The component allows you to have several RTM accounts in parallel.

 ## {% linkable_title Setup %}